busarm/busarm-oauth/README.md

 - - Run the database ddl sql scripts in the `database` folder to create database adn tables.
 - - Add neccesarry app configs to database.
 Refer to `application\libraries\utils\Configs.php` for list of db configs
 - Run command `php deploy --dev` for staging or `php deploy --prod` for production
+- - Uses Severeless Framework under the hood.
+See https://serverless.com

 ## Console Application
 - Refer to `application/controllers/Console.php`